GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 3.
-O Lord how are my foes increased
+Voice Text: The thrid psalme.
+O Lord how are my foes increst

 General Note